[socialpug_tweet tweet=”“You can be in a room with hundreds of people and still feel alone.” – Guy & Ilan Ferdman”]

 Our hurtful reactions to one another are a result of not knowing how to check in with ourselves during heightened emotions.

-That’s why on today’s episode of Personal Development Without The Fluff, we are sharing a coaching call with one of our clients—a couple going through the very familiar struggle of being a harmonious, coexisting unit.
+That’s why on today's episode of Old Souls & Seekers, we are sharing a coaching call with one of our clients—a couple going through the very familiar struggle of being a harmonious, coexisting unit.

 The Cliff Notes:

 - Combat aggression and anger with soft-spoken passivity.

 - Trying to communicate in the midst of reactionary behavioral patterns is almost a waste of time.

 - Only allow yourselves to discuss disagreements when both of you are rested and centered.

 - Make a commitment to your relationship to designate self-care days.

 - Get in touch with what part of your inner childhood-self is hurting during trigger moments.